tent/tent.io/content/blog/the-philosophy-of-tent.md

 for offline use or to speed the launch process, but all critical data should live primarily on the server.
 Devices can be lost, stolen, or wiped.
-When this occurs Tent servers can revoke an application's access credentials on a specific devics.
+When this occurs Tent servers can revoke an application's access credentials on a specific devices.
 Users benefit from the peace of mind that comes from knowing that all their data is stored safely in one place that they contol.

 Tent servers try to save all of the posts and profile info they encounter.